TheMostafax/Term-Document-Incidence-Matrix/README.md

 Steps:

-1)	Read 3 text documents(the length of each file is from 3 to 4 sentences).
+-Read 3 text documents(the length of each file is from 3 to 4 sentences).

-2)	Pre-processing using NLTK and Regex:
+-Pre-processing using NLTK and Regex:

 1. Tokenization
 2. Lower case
 3. Stopwords removal